 If you’re not within arms’ reach, you’ve gone too far.
 Always supervise children.

 Never leave children alone near water and always keep them in your sight.
-If children are at the water’s, edge a responsible guardian needs to be with them.
+If children are at the water’s edge, a responsible guardian needs to be with them.
 If you turn your back to answer the phone or respond to a text message your child could be gone forever.
 Whether at the beach or in a pool or hot tub children can get into trouble very quickly and can slip under the water very quietly without shouting and waving.
-In Manitoba, 80% of children under 15-years-old who died due to drowning were alone near water, and in 87% of such cases adult supervision was found to be either absent (not present at all) or distracted (present but not watching the child).
+Lack of adult supervision is a major contributing factor to child drowning deaths in Manitoba.
+In 100% of such cases an adult supervisor was found to be either absent (not present at all) or distracted (present but not watching the child).

 Choose it.
 Use it.
 Wear a lifejacket!

-Download the latest version of the Manitoba Drowning Report or click the images below.
+Download the latest version of the Manitoba Drowning Report.